Hrvoje Vuković

 Hrvoje Vuković (born 25 July 1979 in Split) is a former Croatian football player who last played for Alemannia Aachen in June 2009.

 Career

 After relegation of Wacker Burghausen to Regionalliga Nord, Vuković signed a three-year contract with Alemannia Aachen, who relegated from the Bundesliga and left the team after the end of his contract on 30 June 2009.

+Post retirement

+After hanging up his boots after the 2008-09 season, Vuković went back to school to study and also started getting into the music business, including organizing festivals.

+On August 1, 2022, Vuković was employed as responsible for U8 to U14 at Hajduk Split's youth academy.
+He was appointed to the position at the same time as Goran Sablić, who was in charge of U14 to U19.
+When the head of the academy, Boro Primorac, was given a new role and Sablić took over his position, Vuković stayed in his position, now as Sablić's right-hand man.